mobsites/Cosmos.Identity/README.md

 6. In the same class, wire up services in `ConfigureServices(IServiceCollection services)` to add Cosmos Identity using the generic `AddCosmosIdentity<TCustomStorageProvider, TUser>` services extension method.
 Pass in Identity options or not.
 Add any other `IdentityBuilder` methods:

 **Note below how `CosmosStorageProvider` is the first type parameter used in the generic version of `AddCosmosIdentity`.
-This is the default storage provider implementation, which can be replaced with a customized implementation (see [Customizing Cosmos Identity](#customizing-cosmos-identity)).**
+This is the default storage provider implementation, which can be replaced with a customized implementation.
+Keep reading to learn how.**

 ```csharp
 public void ConfigureServices(IServiceCollection services)